zzxwill/oss/intl.en-US/Quick Start/Delete an object.md

 # Delete an object {#task_pgg_qt4_tdb .task}

-If you do not need to store uploaded files any longer, delete them to avoid further fees.
-You can delete a single file or multiple files on the OSS console.
-The deleted file cannot be recovered.
+If you no longer need to store an object in OSS, delete it to avoid further charges.

+You can delete a single object or multiple objects in the OSS console.
+The deleted object cannot be recovered.
 Perform this operation with caution.

-**Note:** You can delete up to 1,000 files at a time on the console.
-If you want to delete only the selected files or perform batch deletion in a larger volume, follow the procedures in API or SDK documents.[ For more information, see the relevant sections of the](../intl.en-US/Developer Guide/Managing Objects/Delete an object.md#).
+**Note:** You can delete up to 1,000 objects at a time in the console.
+If you want to delete only the selected objects or delete more than 1,000 objects, see [Delete objects](../../../../intl.en-US/Developer Guide/Manage files/Delete an object.md#) in the *OSS Developer Guide*.

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).
-2. Click to open the target bucket.
+2. In the bucket name list, select the name of the bucket that you want to delete an object from.
 3. Click Files.
-4. Select one or multiple files, and then click **Delete** to open the Delete File dialog box.
+4. Select one or multiple objects, and then click **Delete** to open the Delete File dialog box.
 5. Click **OK**.